jivantkc/django-backend-api/README.md

 Run Project:`python manage.py runserver`

-This should open up browser in local host and show "Intallation worked Succesfully".
+This should open up browser in local host and show

+"The install worked successfully!
+Congratulations!".

 ## STEP3 Connecting to database.